4 Creative Ways to Take Advantage of Small Business Week 2021

 1 Offer a deal

 Customers love discounts.
-Though it may be hard to discount your products and services if your revenues have taken a hit during the pandemic, there are several ways you can still do this and improve your bottom line.
+While it may be hard to discount your products and services if your revenues have taken a hit during the pandemic, there are several ways you can still do this and improve your bottom line.

 Consider offering deals on inventory you've had trouble moving in the last year to help boost profitability.
 Instead of buy-one-get-one-free deals, you could offer a discount on a future purchase or a gift card as an incentive to get customers to return and shop with you.
 If this isn't possible, consider swag and small customer appreciation gifts you can add to customers' orders, like a branded mug, T-shirt, USB cord or portable phone charger.